 - Keep your bedroom at the optimum temperature for a good sleep (between about 15C to 19C).

-- It you are a light sleeper, earplugs or a sound machine that generates neutral or natural sounds can help block out distracting noises.
+- It you are a light sleeper, earplugs or a sound machine that generates neutral or natural sounds may help block out distracting noises.

 - Create a sleep routine.
 If you regularly have trouble falling or staying asleep, talk to your family doctor (alternatives to sleep medications include cognitive behavioural therapy).

 - If you have restless legs talk to your family doctor – medication may help control the symptoms.

 The following can offer more help and support for affected individuals and their families.